mia-platform/documentation/docs/development_suite/deploy/overview.md

 This feature is only available to Projects that use [**Enhanced Project Workflow**](/development_suite/set-up-infrastructure/overview.md) and `GitLab`, `GitHub` or `Azure` as CI/CD provider.
 :::

-By clicking on the `Compare changes` button, a diff-editor will show the differences between the k8s configurations of the selected revision or version and the k8s files already deployed in a side-by-side view.
+By clicking on the `Compare changes` button, a diff-editor will show the differences between the k8s configurations of the selected revision or version and the already deployed ones in a side-by-side view.

 On the bottom, a button allows you to download the configurations files as a `.tar.gz` archive.